 A business plan is crucial for creating any business.
 It’s key to know what you offer and who wants to purchase.
 If starting an online clothing company, this means first selecting your fashion niche.

-Before we will get into each step, we want to highlight all the process with a simple infographics that you can use as a checklist for launching your future store.
+Before we get into each step, we want to highlight all the process with simple infographics that you can use as a checklist for launching your future store.

 Get specific with it and choose the market.
 Activewear?
 Women’s apparel?
 Menswear?
 Get even deeper.
 Not just women’s clothing, but dresses, or cocktail dresses.
 Not just activewear, but men’s basketball attire.
 This provides a clear notion of customer persona, who’d like to find the desired products any time.
 It lets you identify your competitors and where they’re weak and strong.

 Next, select the best model for your business.
 You might ask, “How much does it cost to start an eCommerce business for clothing?”
 Basic options depend on the business size and how much capital and energy you wish to invest in the startup.
 These options, ranging from highest to lowest in the investment of capital and timeframe, are Custom Cut and Sew Clothing Line, Print-on-Demand, and Private Label Clothing Line.